 Mix ingredients in a coffee cup and add hot water.
 Stir and enjoy while warm.

 Note: Apple Cider Vinegar with the “mother” is a cloudy vinegar with enzymes, nutrients, and beneficial bacteria.
-It can be found in your local grocery or health food store and online.
+It can be found in your local grocery, health food store, and online.

-We thank Sara for our visit to the Bedillion Honey Farm, her time, and for sharing her knowledge of bees and beekeeping.
-The benefits of buying honey locally is to support our beekeepers who have made a business of not only selling honey but teaching us the importance, value, and relevance of supporting bees as well as helping those of us who would like to start their own personal or commercial venture into beekeeping.
+We appreciate Sara sharing her time and knowledge of bees and beekeeping with us.
+Buying honey locally can help support our beekeepers who are committed to selling honey and educating communities about the importance and value of bees.
+Beekeepers like Sara can also help those who would like to start their own personal or commercial venture into beekeeping.
 You can learn more about Bedillion Honey Farm at bedillionhoneyfarm.com

 This experience was shared by OPL Naturalist Yvonne Dwyer.